Lympne: History

-From 1923 onwards Lympne Aerodrome was home to the Lympne light aircraft trials and air races.
-In the 1930s it was the starting point for several long-distance record flights, including a solo one to Cape Town by Amy Johnson in 1932, and also ones by her later-to-be husband Jim Mollison.
+From 1923, Lympne Aerodrome was home to the Lympne light aircraft trials and air races.
+In the 1930s, it was the starting point for several long-distance record flights, including a solo one to Cape Town by Amy Johnson in 1932, and also ones by her later husband Jim Mollison.
 Jean Batten later flew from Lympne to Darwin, beating Johnson's long-distance record, in 1934.
-In the post-war years the world's first air car-ferry service was operated by Silver City Airways between Lympne and Le Touquet.
-The airport has now been closed and turned into an industrial estate.
+In the post-war years, the world's first air car-ferry service was operated by Silver City Airways between Lympne and Le Touquet.
+The airport has closed and has become an industrial estate.

 Landmarks

 Port Lympne Zoo is west of where the older part of Lympne stands.
 St. Stephen's church, the Church of England parish church of Lympne, is listed in the highest category of listed building and so too 14th and 15th century Lympne Castle founded 'probably in the late 13th century' according to the UK statutory body's experts.
 Adjacent, these landmarks overlook the Romney Marsh plain including Palmarsh sailing club lake immediately to the south of the steep slope to the south.
 The church mostly is a late 11th to 14th century in various parts of different centuries between these and was restored including by English architect J.P.
 St Aubyn, having monuments separately listed in the grounds to the Wooly and Knatchbull families.
+Margaret Damer Dawson co-founder of the Women's Police Service and Catherine Victoria Hall co-founder of the RSPB are buried together in the churchyard.
 The castle has an adjoining medieval wellhead.
 The structure was restored and saw additions in 1907 and 1911–12 by Robert Lorimer, Arts and Crafts Scottish architect.